brendo/highrise/README.md

 The Highrise extension allows you to add Contacts to your Highrise account via Symphony events.

-- Version: 0.1
+- Version: 0.2
-- Date: 20th October 2011
+- Date: 5th December 2011
 - Requirements: Symphony 2.0.6 or newer, <http://github.com/symphonycms/symphony-2/>
 - Author: Brendan Abbott [brendan@bloodbone.ws]
 - GitHub Repository: <http://github.com/brendo/highrise>

 ## Installation

-1. Upload the 'highrise' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the `/highrise` folder to your Symphony `/extensions` folder.
-2. Enable it by selecting the "Highrise" extension from System > Extensions, choose Enable from the With Selected menu, then click Apply.
+2. Enable it by selecting the "Highrise" extension from System > Extensions, choose Enable/Install from the With Selected menu, then click Apply.
 3. You can now add the "Highrise" filter to your Events.

 ## Usage